 Teaching Vibrato to Beginning Cellists

-I suggest thinking of cello vibrato as coming from the shoulder, with the upper arm swiveling in the shoulder joint.
+I suggest thinking of cello vibrato as coming from the shoulder, with the upper arm rotating in the shoulder joint.

 Sometimes the question comes up, "When should I begin teaching vibrato to a beginning student".
 Immediately!
 At least in the form of Action Studies.
 After the student has practiced the Action Studies and feels comfortable with them, her or she can begin the following sequence.
 Then, have the student implement vibrato gradually into playing, starting with long notes and always review the actions studies and the following sequence.
 Vibrato shouldn't be used regularly in playing until the intonation is at least fair.